wanx-troopers/wanx-troopers.github.io/holocine.md

 > The sparse model is a computationally efficient approximation of the full model, maintaining
 > almost the same visual and narrative quality while enabling long, coherent cinematic video generation.

-2025-Oct-24 authors uploaded slightly tweaked models to Huggingface alongside old ones.
-New .safetensors are supposed to be better.
-One of the updated model weight files is called film-opt.

 30sec video on rtx 4090: swap block 40, 500 sec to generate

 > believe it's just some sort of Wan T2V finetune